steveive8/Nirvana-D.L-Core/README.md

 ## Core components of Nirvana D.L

 ## Nirvana D.L
-Nirvana D.L is the pure, handmade deep learning library with python including numpy and cupy with CUDA support of NVIDIA.
+Nirvana D.L is the pure, handmade deep learning library made of python with numpy and cupy with CUDA support of NVIDIA.